android2221/resume/src/Resume.md

 **Senior Software Engineer**
 *Aegis Premier Technologies - Westminster, CO | September 2019 - July 2021*

+- Delivered features to a data visualization tool built in C# .Net Core, Angular 7, Dapper, and SQL Server for our inbound mail facilities
 - Performed a lift and shift of production apps from on-prem VMs to Azure VMs; transitioned from on-prem SQL Server to an Azure Managed SQL Instance
-- Added features to a data visualization tool built in C# .Net Core, Angular 7, Dapper, and SQL Server for our inbound mail facilities
-- Made numerous performance enhancements by optimizing SQL Server indexes, migrating business logic from SQL scripts to application code, and using parallelism or async/await where appropriate
+- Made numerous performance enhancements by optimizing SQL Server indexes, migrating business logic from SQL scripts to application code, and using parallel processing where appropriate
 - Implemented and maintained CI/CD pipelines in Octopus and TeamCity
 - Contributed design work using Adobe XD